harsh242bu/RPG_Game_in_Java/src/README.txt

 ---------------------------------------------------------------------------
 Data classes:
     All these classes contain some static data which is being used in the game.
 I used these classes to hardcode the data required by the game.
-Most of these classes are self explanatory.
+Most of these classes are self-explanatory.

     Spell data classes: Following classes contains data about different types of spells in the game